JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
-- What is this? 🤨 Even Wreck-it-Ralph looks confused.
-We can see that the IP, 130.211.198.204, is clearly related to Disney somehow.
+- We can see that the IP, 130.211.198.204, is clearly related to Disney somehow.
 Notice the Disney logo by the IP address?
 Here are a couple things to consider.
 1) We probably are not authorized to see what this IP really is.
 2) DNS protocol translates human-readable domain names into machine-readable IP addresses.
 Very few websites can be accessed by typing the IP address directly into the address bar of a browser.
 Still, pretty cool stuff.
 </p>
 <br />